JFrancis23/JFrancis23/README.md

 ### What have i been up to?

   - This month:
-    Continuing my learning with JS doing jobs around the house!
+    Continuing my learning with JS & React!

   - Last Month:
-    Got back from holliday with the family and now trying not to freeze! 🥶
+    Got back from work, this season in Alaska!

 ---